nanoporetech/megalodon/README.rst

     - SQL DB containing scores for each tested variant

       - Contains a single ``variants`` table indexed by reference position
-    - Tab-delimited output can be produced by adding the ``--write-variants-text`` flag
+    - Tab-delimited output can be produced by adding the ``--write-variants-text`` flag or produced after a run using the ``megalodon/scripts/write_per_read_sequence_variant_text.py`` script.
   - Aggregated calls

     - Format: VCF
     - VCF sample field contains ``GT``, ``GQ``, ``DP``, ``GL``, and ``PL`` attributes
     - Default run mode is diploid.
 To run in haploid mode, set ``--haploid`` flag.
+    - For best results on a diploid genome see the variant phasing workflow on the `full documentation page <https://nanoporetech.github.io/megalodon/variant_phasing.html>`_.

 Computing
 ---------